Tommo-L/NEO3-Development-Guide/en/wallet/README.md

 NEP6 proposal: <https://github.com/neo-project/proposals/blob/master/nep-6.mediawiki>

 > The NEP2-JSON wallet is currently recommended for higher security and cross-platform features.

-### Signature
+## Signature

-​    Neo employs the `ECDSA` algorithm to sign the transaction through the wallet component and take the `nistP256` or `Secp256r1` as the ECC curve and SHA256 as the hash algorithm.
+​Neo employs the `ECDSA` algorithm to sign the transaction through the wallet component and take the `nistP256` or `Secp256r1` as the ECC curve and SHA256 as the hash algorithm.

 C# code：